True Law

-True Law (Prawo Agaty) is a Polish legal drama television series directed by Maciej Migas and featuring Agnieszka Dygant as the title character, Agata Przybysz.
+True Law (Prawo Agaty; lit.
+'Agata's law') is a Polish legal drama television series directed by Maciej Migas and featuring Agnieszka Dygant as the title character, Agata Przybysz.
 It premiered on TVN on 4 March 2012.
 The plot is set in Warsaw.

 Plot

 The series tells the story of Agata Przybysz (Agnieszka Dygant), coming from Bydgoszcz an over-thirty director of law section in a big insurance company, who loses her job as effect of some unpleasant events.
 Now she has to build her career life and private life from the beginning.
 Her friend, Dorota (Daria Widawska), offers her to launch a set of chambers together.
 For Agata, it is the brand new experience.
 The cases, people and their problems, that she faces in her new job, differ from the insurance cases she was used to.